prajwalita17/Advanced-Physical-Design-using-OpenLANE-and-Skywater-130-PDK/README.md

 -rw-r--r-- 1 prajwalita17 prajwalita17 2438886 Jan 28 17:47 picorv32a.floorplan.def
 -rw-r--r-- 1 prajwalita17 prajwalita17  254571 Jan 28 17:47 picorv32a.floorplan.def.png
 ```
 The partial content of `picorv32a.floorplan.def` is as shown.
+The DEF file gets updated at each step of the flow while LEF remains the same.

 ```
 prajwalita17@vsd-pd-workshop-05:~/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/28-01_10-00/results/floorplan$ less picorv32a.floorplan.def